-STAFF: The extent of the waiver of the regulation is not the minimum necessary to afford relief to the applicant as the building is not constructed and could be designed to have an entrance which faces at least one street.
+STAFF: The extent of the waiver of the regulation is not the minimum necessary to afford relief to the applicant as the building could be reduced in size to eliminate the required encroachment.

-(d) Either:

-(i) The applicant has incorporated other design measures that exceed the minimums of the district and compensate for non-compliance with the requirements to be waived (net beneficial effect); OR

-(ii) The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant.
+- (d) Either: - (i) The applicant has incorporated other design measures that exceed the minimums of the district and compensate for non-compliance with the requirements to be waived (net beneficial effect); OR - (ii) The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant.

-STAFF: The applicant has not incorporated other design measures that exceed the minimums of the district and compensate for non-compliance with the requirements to be waived, and strict application of the provisions of the regulation would not deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant because the applicant could add doorways that face the abutting streets.
+STAFF: The applicant has not incorporated other design measures that exceed the minimums of the district and compensate for non-compliance with the requirements to be waived, and strict application of the provisions of the regulation would not deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant because the applicant could reduce the depth of the proposed structure by 5 feet to accommodate the required landscape buffer area without the encroachment.